-- 39. When assessing notifications for OMF waivers, ESMA encountered two types of functionalities for reserve orders in case of an aggressive order on the opposite side of the order book that is larger than the peak of a disclosed reserve order.
+- 29. When assessing notifications for OMF waivers, ESMA encountered two types of functionalities for reserve orders in case of an aggressive order on the opposite side of the order book that is larger than the peak of a disclosed reserve order.
 In the first case, the aggressive order executes against the disclosed reserve order and other disclosed orders, with priority determined by the rules of the trading venue.
-If part of the aggressive order remains unexecuted, a new peak of the reserve order is disclosed in the order book and executed against the remaining aggressive order. - 40.
+If part of the aggressive order remains unexecuted, a new peak of the reserve order is disclosed in the order book and executed against the remaining aggressive order. - 30.
 In the second case, the aggressive order executes first against the disclosed peak of the iceberg order(s) and other disclosed orders, with priority determined by the rules of the trading venue.
 If part of the aggressive order is left unexecuted, it may then execute against the hidden volume of existing iceberg orders.
-ESMA considers that the outcome of the two approaches is the same and that therefore both approaches should be eligible for an OMF waiver. - 41.
-Trading venues may determine the priority in execution of the hidden volume either on a pro-rata basis (proportionally to the remaining non-displayed size of each iceberg order) or on a time priority basis (on the basis of the timestamp of the hidden part of the order). - 42.
+ESMA considers that the outcome of the two approaches is the same and that therefore both approaches should be eligible for an OMF waiver. - 31.
+Trading venues may determine the priority in execution of the hidden volume either on a pro-rata basis (proportionally to the remaining non-displayed size of each iceberg order) or on a time priority basis (on the basis of the timestamp of the hidden part of the order). - 32.
 Similarly, where trading venues allowing for member preferencing (matching logic which gives matching preference to opposing orders from the same member), when the large aggressive order is placed by the same member that has entered the iceberg order on the opposite side, this can result, in executing first the displayed part of the iceberg order from the same member, followed by the hidden part from the same member.
 If there is some remaining part of the aggressive order after being executed against the iceberg order from the same member, such remaining can be executed against lit orders from other members.
 Given the member preferencing, this approach results in the same outcome as when the trading venue would disclose another peak of the iceberg order in the order book first.

-&lt;sup>7 See the particular case of aggressive orders in paragraph 30.
+7 See the particular case of aggressive orders in paragraph 30.

-43. In case of OMF waivers including LIS features, hidden iceberg orders may be executed outside the CLOB only when (i) the size of the two reserve orders resting in the OMF is equal or above the LIS threshold and (ii) no disclosed part of the reserve orders can be matched in the lit book.
+33. In case of LIS-OMF combinations, hidden iceberg orders may be executed outside the CLOB only when the size of the two reserve orders resting in the OMF is equal or above the LIS threshold and matching is not possible in the lit book.